raphaelquast/EOmaps/README.md

 ## ☕ Support

-The development of EOmaps is supported by:
+The development of EOmaps has been supported by:

 <a href="https://www.tuwien.at/en/mg/geo/rs"><img height=30 align=left src="https://github.com/raphaelquast/EOmaps/assets/22773387/1ad88e68-eb16-4549-8159-8b4a6db8ab28"> TU Wien Department of Geodesy and Geoinformation - Research Area Remote Sensing</a>